richwhitjr/DistNN/README.md

 3. ./sbt assembly

 ## Quick Start
-The easiest place to start would be a simple LSH Server that uses in memory hash tables.
+The easiest place to start would be a simple LSH Server that uses an in memory hash tables.

 Below is an example that constructs the LSH table and queries it for one vector.